top of page

 A brief aside to a different interpretation of Genesis 1

-A view by some bible critics is that the Genesis 1 account was written as Hebrew poetry (which uses rhyme in ideas rather than word sounds) that they claim was not meant to be understood literally.
-However, in a short video interview{11} a Hebrew language scholar explains that the early chapters of Genesis were written as prose, not in Hebrew poetry and they were intended to be understood as history.
+Some bible critics claim that the Genesis 1 account was written as Hebrew poetry (which uses rhyme in ideas rather than word sounds) and was not intended to be understood literally.
+However, a short video interview{12} with a Hebrew language scholar explains that the early chapters of Genesis were written as prose not Hebrew poetry, and they were intended to be understood as history.

 Click on active links to access internet references below: